Updated April 2024

 The trick to preparing Lion's Mane is to cook them slowly.
 They are firm and tough and watery when raw, so they need longer periods of heat to cook off moisture and make them chewy.
 The extra cooking time is well worth it.
 For the best flavor, heat a pan to medium-high to high heat with a little oil.
 Slice your Lion's Mane into thin slabs, add the mushrooms to your pan and cover, then cook until the teeth are browned.

+Keep checking on them and doing taste tests until you've reached your desired crispiness.
 Don't bother adding spices and butter until you're closer to the end of the cooking time.
 These mushrooms give off a lot of water at first, so save your delicious additives until the end.

 Their high moisture content makes drying lion's mane challenging.
 The easiest way to preserve lion's mane is to sauté and then freeze them for later.